Toys, Christmas Tree Light Controllers Recalled Nationwide Due to Fire Hazard

 Two companies are withdrawing children’s speakers and decorative lighting controllers from the market, citing safety risks.

-In April, New York-based Yoto Inc. recalled its “Yoto Mini” branded speakers aimed at children between 3 and 12 years of age.
-On Thursday, the company reannounced the recall, warning that “the speaker’s lithium-ion battery can overheat and catch fire, posing burn and fire hazards to consumers,” according to a Dec.
-12 notice published by the U.S. Consumer Product Safety Commission (CPSC).
+In April, New York-based Yoto Inc. recalled its Yoto Mini branded speakers aimed at children ages 3 to 12.
+On Dec.
+12, the U.S. Consumer Product Safety Commission (CPSC) released a notice that the company had reannounced the recall; the agency warned that “the speaker’s lithium-ion battery can overheat and catch fire, posing burn and fire hazards to consumers.”

 At the time of the initial recall, the company offered affected customers a free replacement smart charging cable.
-Now, Yoto is offering a free battery replacement kit to aggrieved customers.
-“Consumers should request the battery replacement kit even if they already received the smart cable in the April 2024 recall,” the notice said.
+Now, Yoto is offering a free battery replacement kit to affected customers.

-The company received 12 complaints of speakers overheating or melting—nine from the United States and three from the UK.
+The company has received 12 complaints of speakers overheating or melting—nine from the United States and three from the UK.
 So far, there have been no reports of injuries related to the product.

-“Recalled lithium-ion batteries should be disposed of in accordance with any local and state ordinances, following the procedures established by your municipal recycling center for damaged/defective/recalled lithium batteries, because these potentially hazardous batteries must be handled differently than other batteries,” the notice said.
+“Recalled lithium-ion batteries should be disposed of in accordance with any local and state ordinances, following the procedures established by your municipal recycling center for damaged/defective/recalled lithium batteries, because these potentially hazardous batteries must be handled differently than other batteries,” the notice stated.

 “Do not throw this recalled battery in the trash.
 Do not deposit this recalled battery in used battery recycling boxes found at various retail and home improvement stores.”

-Gift Threats, Safety of Kids Toys
+Gift Threats, Safety of Kids’ Toys

 “The majority of the 10 deaths reported were attributed to choking on small balls or crayons, drownings linked to flotation toys, entrapment inside a toy chest, and ingestion of water beads,” the agency wrote.